Team - Prof. Timo Goeschl, Ph.D. -

 People and Biodiversity Policies : Impacts, Issues, and Strategies for Policy Action (with P. Bagnoli and E. Kovacs).
 Paris: OECD 2008.

-(2) Bargaining over global public goods (with B. Groom, J.R.J.
-Gatti, and T. Swanson.
-In E. Brousseau, T. Dedeurwaerdere, P.-A. Jouvet, M. Willinger (eds.): Governing global environmental commons: Institutions, markets, social preferences and political games.
-Oxford/New York: Oxford University Press 2012, ch.
-6.
+(20) Bargaining over global public goods (with B. Groom, J.R.J.
+Gatti, and T. Swanson).
+In E. Brousseau, T. Dedeurwaerdere, P.-A. Jouvet, M. Willinger (eds.): Global Environmental Commons: Analytical and Political Challenges in Building Governance Mechanisms.
+Oxford/New York: Oxford University Press 2011, 105-125.

-(5) Designing the Legacy Library of Genetic Resources: Approaches, Methods, Results (with T. Swanson).
-In: A. Kontoleon, U. Pascual and T. Swanson (eds.): Biodiversity Economics.
+(17) Designing the Legacy Library of Genetic Resources: Approaches, Methods, Results (with T. Swanson).
+In: A. Kontoleon, U. Pascual and T. Swanson (eds.): Frontiers in Biodiversity Economics.
 Cambridge: Cambridge University Press 2007, 273-292.

 (11) The Impacts of GURTS on Developing Countries: A Preliminary Assessment (with T. Swanson).
 In T. Swanson (ed): Biotechnology, Agriculture and the Developing World.
 The Distributional Implications of Technological Change.
 Cheltenham: Edward Elgar 2002, 177-197.